Introduction

 The stats setup is done under the stats tab.

-A stat can be computed using a Manual definition
+A stat can be computed using a Manual definition or a Expression definition.
+The entity to preview GameObject must be in the game scene.

 Stat Definition